Fiber (Fibre) is generally a very good thing, it helps regulate your digestion, which affects things like energy levels.

 What to Do If You Suspect You’re Getting Too Much Fiber

 Combining everything above, and common sense, there’s a few things you can choose to do now:

-- Eat less fiber – Whether by switching out foods for alternatives with less fiber (e.g. white bread for whole wheat bread), or just eating less in general for a bit.
+- Eat less fiber – Whether by switching out foods for alternatives with less fiber (e.g. white bread for whole wheat bread, or quick oats for steel cut oats), or just eating less in general for a bit.

 - Drink more water – Especially if you’re eating lots of soluble fiber.